Absorbing/laravel-flatmodel-csv/README.md

 ## Exception Handling

-FlatModel uses custom exceptions to provide clear and understandable error context all extending a common base exception of `FlatModelException`.
+FlatModel uses custom exceptions to provide clear and understandable error context all extending a common base of `FlatModelException`.

 | Exception                      | Description                                                      |
 |--------------------------------|------------------------------------------------------------------|